 After the process is complete, a list of uploaded 3D models will be shown in the [My Models] area.

-After the 3D model is displayed, click the thumbnail of the model to make it appear within your scene.
+After the 3D model is displayed, click on the thumbnail of the model to make it appear within your scene.

-That is all for uploading to STYLY and placing the model within your scene.
+That’s all for uploading to STYLY and placing the model within your scene.

-Rotating the 3D model
+Rotating the 3D Model

 Select the object from the list on the left.

-- move: Move the object
+- Move: Move the object

-- rotate: Rotate the object
+- Rotate: Rotate the object

-- scale: Change the object scale
+- Scale: Change the object scale

-That will be all for this tutorial.
+That’s all for this tutorial.